Mattorious/Woodlands/README.md

 3. In the program that opens, type "git lfs install" (without the quotations)
 4. You can now clone the repo to your location

-NOTE: Once github desktop starts cloning the VoxelFree plugin, you can start working in UE4 without any troubles.
+NOTE: Once github desktop starts cloning the VoxelFree plugin (the one that takes literally forever), you can start working in UE4 without any troubles.
 Just open UE4 and look for your cloned repo.